 Different residents of a small Ohio town experience unique horror movie scenarios one Halloween night.
 All the stories have surprises, great payouts, and of course, plenty of scares to keep you terrified.
 But what makes Trick r Treat so special is that it has something for everyone.
 It has creature feature elements, is a slasher, and has supernatural antics too.
 No matter what kind of horror fan you are, Trick r Treat doesn’t disappoint.

 The Exorcist (1973)

-Often considered the best horror movie of all time and the first horror movie to ever receive an Academy Award nomination for Best Picture, The Exorcist had to be on this list.
-But even without its reputation and accolades to back up our decision, it’s impossible not to admit that in terms of Halloween choices, this 70s film is hair-raising and will terrify you.
+Often considered the best horror movie of all time and the first horror movie ever to receive an Academy Award nomination for Best Picture, The Exorcist had to be on this list.
+But even without its reputation and accolades to back up our decision, it’s impossible not to admit that in terms of Halloween choices, this ’70s film is hair-raising and will terrify you.

 The film tells the story of a young girl who is possessed by a demon.
 In order to save her body and soul, her mother calls some catholic priests, and as the film’s title suggests, an exorcism takes place.
 When it first released, there were reports of audiences vomiting and even having heart attacks due to how scary this movie is… so yeah, definitely worth a watch, right?

 But what really makes it stand out is its incredible tone and atmosphere.
 Halloween is the time of year when we celebrate horror and all things spooky, so it’s time to schedule a rewatch of this bonafide masterpiece.

 Hocus Pocus (1993)